ivarhaugseth/BoomerShooter/asset_list.md

 - Portal SFX by hedonfire.
 Sound used for portal taking you to hell. https://freesound.org/people/hedonfire/sounds/647448/
 - creepy_basement by Romsaas.
 Sound used for background music in basement section.
 Provided by himself.
 - Doom - Byte Sized OST by Chad Wolfe.
 Sound/music used in final hell section. https://opengameart.org/content/doom-byte-sized-ost
+- Low Spec Retro Computer - Commodore PET by pistachio.
+Asset used for computers in level. https://opengameart.org/content/low-spec-retro-computer-commodore-pet